ashutoshbw/tocbase/docs/doc.md

 If you don't specify this, `tocbase` will make the ToC if it got some headings with ids and then will return the resulted DOM node.

+It's possible to override this value from local config, however that doesn't do anything else than that.

 #### `omit`
 Type: "String"<br>
 Default value: `""`